ezragomolin/Java-Projects/README.md

 # Java-Projects

+SortingAndStackingBalls - This program is a continuation of BallsScattering.
+This program sorts all the balls in increasing radius, if some of the balls have the same radius than they are stacked on top of one another.
+This program implements a binary tree.
+Note: This program uses and external Jar acm.jar.

 BallsScattering - This program is a continuation of BouncingBall except this program simulates 100 balls all with randomly chosen parameters bouncing untill at rest.
 Note: This program uses and external Jar acm.jar.

 BouncingBall - This program simulates a real life kinematics trajectory of a ball bouncing.
 The program takes user's input (initial velocity, energy loss paramter, launch angle and the balls radius) and performs the simulation.
 Note: This program uses and external Jar acm.jar.